nischayreedy/Power-Management-for-Long-Duration-Surveillance-Humanoid-Robots/README.md

 ---

-## 🎯 Our Mission: The Power-Up Quest
+## 🎯 Our Mission: The Power-Up Quest...

 Our goal was to become the ultimate "battery whisperer" for our humanoid.
 To do this, we had to: